SEVIS Introduction and Visa Application Overview

 In January 2003, the U.S. government initiated the Student Exchange and Visitor Information System (SEVIS).
 SEVIS is an on-line database created by the U.S. government to permit immigration officials to access current information recorded by U.S. colleges and universities on nonimmigrant students holding F, M, and J visas.

 The purpose of the system is to provide the U.S. Citizenship and Immigration Services (USCIS) with information regarding international students' local and permanent addresses, authorized employment activities, and current registration status.
 It also permits colleges and universities to create and update student I-20s.
-CIIS may assist students with the application for F-1 student visas only.
+CIIS assists students with the application for F-1 student visas only.
+Students in online programs are not eligible to apply for a student visa.

 To apply for an F-1 student visa, you will need a SEVIS Form I-20 from CIIS.
 The SEVIS I-20 is a Certificate of Eligibility for Non-immigrant, F-1 Student Status.
 Citizens of Canada may obtain their F-1 visas at the port of entry.
 Canadian students may present their Form I-20, passport, and additional supporting financial documents to the U.S. Immigration Inspector at the U.S. Port of Entry.
 Landed immigrants in Canada must apply for a visa before entering the U.S.